 But are we so depraved that we are completely incapable of any good and prone to all evil?
 Yes, unless we are born again by the Spirit of God.

-It is therefore clear from Scripture and summarised by the early catechisms and confessions that man is totally depraved, and does not seek God at all by nature, but rather hates God and this conflict with - and hatred of God flows naturally from the man!
+It is should be clear from Scripture and summarised by the early catechisms and confessions that man is totally depraved, does not seek God at all by nature, but rather hates God.

 Man is a constituted sinner in and through his relationship with Adam (cf. Ps 51:5, Ps 58:3, Rom 5:18-19).